-Decision making is defined as the action or process of making decisions, especially important ones.
-Now whether it be quick fast decisions or ones we need to think about and marinate on for a while, the brain plays in important role in this action.
-Particularly the region of the brain called the prefrontal cortex has the control when it comes to decision making.
-The better this region is at processing and reacting in the appropriate manner the more likely you are to make the right decisions.
+Decision-making is defined as the action or process of making decisions, especially important ones.
+Now whether it be quick fast decisions or ones we need to think about and marinate on for a while, the brain plays an essential role in this action.
+Particularly the region of the brain called the prefrontal cortex has control when it comes to decision-making.
+The better this region is at processing and reacting in the appropriate manner, the more likely you are to make the right decisions.

 - You're presented with two or more options.